-In material sciences, creep is sometimes referred to as cold flow.
-In this regard, the difference between plastics and other materials is that plastics display time-dependent viscoelastic behavior.
+The viscosity of a fluid is a measure of its resistance to gradual deformation by shear or tensile stress.
 Viscoelastic behavior is the property of a material to display both viscous and elastic characteristics when undergoing deformation.
-It can result from long-term exposure to high levels of stress that are still beneath the yield strength or yield point of the material.
-The yield strength or yield point of a material is the property defined as the stress at which that material begins to deform permanently. … Read more
+The difference between plastics and other materials is that plastics display time-dependent viscoelastic behavior.
+A material can deform as the result of long-term exposure to high levels of stress that are still beneath the yield strength or yield point of the material. … Read more

 Entrepreneur Elon Musk’s vision for mass produced, affordable electric vehicles has driven Tesla Motors to build the Gigafactory outside of Reno, Nevada.
 This approximately $5 billion factory is designed to manufacture the batteries needed to support mass produced electric vehicles.
 In order to realize this vision, plastics will be used throughout the factory both in the batteries and the machines used to produce them.

 Lithium batteries are at the heart of Tesla’s electric vehicles and at the crux of the Gigafactory’s purpose for being. … Read more